Jason X: Planet of the Beast: Publication

 Black Flame approached author Nancy Kilpatrick about writing for the company and suggested she pen a novel based on Jason X. Black Flame did not provide Kilpatrick with a writer's bible and gave her free rein to write however she saw fit pending final approval by New Line Cinema, the owners of the Friday the 13th franchise; according to Kilpatrick, her only notable conversation with her editor while writing Planet of the Beast occurred when the editor asked, "Jason's going to kill a lot of people, right?"

 Writing Planet of the Beast and the later Jason X novel To the Third Power was a personal challenge for Kilpatrick, who wanted "to see if I could do science fiction mixed with horror well."
 It took "maybe a week" for Kilpatrick to develop outlines for Planet of the Beast and To the Third Power after she "read what had come before" to "see where my books could fit into the series."
-Kilpatrick, a fan of the Friday the 13th films, noted Jason Voorhees was difficult to write for as the character "doesn't speak" and has "maybe only one emotion, rage, although we don't know that for sure."
+Kilpatrick, a fan of the Friday the 13th films, noted Jason Voorhees was difficult to write, as the character "doesn't speak" and has "maybe only one emotion, rage, although we don't know that for sure."
 Kilpatrick left it "subject to interpretation" whether Jason "might have an emotion" in a scene near the end of Planet of the Beast.
 Reflecting on Jason X and its spin-off novels, Kilpatrick stated, "Jason X mixed horror with science fiction and blending genres is sometimes a problem for purist fans who don't like crossovers.
 Personally, I thought both the movie and the novels were a good idea, though not a sustainable one, but an experiment that I thought worked well."